TeamNCMC/cuisto/docs/guide-qupath-objects.md

 Briefly, this uses a watershed algorithm to find bright spots and can perform a cell expansion to estimate the full cell shape based on the detected nuclei.
 Therefore, this works best to segment nuclei but one can expect good performance for cells as well, depending on the imaging and staining conditions.

 !!! tip
     In `scripts/qupath-utils/segmentation`, there is `watershedDetectionFilters.groovy` which uses this feature from a script.
-It further allows you to filter out detected cells based on shape measurements as well as fluorescence itensity in several channels and cell compartments.
+It further allows you to filter out detected cells based on shape measurements as well as fluorescence intensity in several channels and cell compartments.

 ### Pixel classifier
 Another very powerful and versatile way to segment cells is through machine learning.
 Note the term "machine" and not "deep" as it relies on statistics theory from the 1980s.
 QuPath provides an user-friendly interface to do that, similar to what [ilastik](https://www.ilastik.org/) provides.

 The general idea is to train a model to classify every pixel as a signal or as background.
 You can find good resources on how to procede in the [official documentation](https://qupath.readthedocs.io/en/stable/docs/tutorials/pixel_classification.html) and some additionnal tips and tutorials on Michael Neslon's blog ([here](https://www.imagescientist.com/mpx-pixelclassifier) and [here](https://www.imagescientist.com/brightfield-4-pixel-classifier)).

 Specifically, you will manually annotate some pixels of objects of interest and background.
 Then, you will apply some image processing filters (gaussian blur, laplacian...) to reveal specific features in your images (shapes, textures...).
 Finally, the pixel classifier will fit a model on those pixel values, so that it will be able to predict if a pixel, given the values with the different filters you applied, belongs to an object of interest or to the background.
 Even better, the pixels are *classified* in arbitrary classes *you* define : it supports any number of classes.
-In other word, one can train a model to classify pixels in a "background", "marker1", "marker2", "marker3"... classes, depending on their fluorescence color and intensity.
+In other word, one can train a model to classify pixels in "background", "marker1", "marker2", "marker3"... classes, depending on their fluorescence color and intensity.

 This is done in an intuitive GUI with live predictions to get an instant feedback on the effects of the filters and manual annotations.